aiven/aiven-docs/docs/products/kafka/kafka-mirrormaker/howto/setup-replication-flow.md

         the list for the source Apache Kafka cluster.
     -   Select an existing Apache Kafka service you want to use as the source/target for the replication flow.
-    -   Provide a cluster alias name (e.g., source-Kafka) to the integration of the Apache Kafka cluster.
+    -   Provide a cluster alias name (for example,, source-Kafka) to the integration of the Apache Kafka cluster.
     -   Repeat the above steps to set up the integration for the target Apache Kafka cluster and provide a cluster alias name.